Computer Science and Engineering

 curriculum vitae short bio bigger picture

 Biased Nonce Sense: Lattice Attacks against Weak ECDSA Signatures in Cryptocurrencies.
 Joachim Breitner and Nadia Heninger.
-To appear at Financial Cryptography 2019. [ePrint]
+Financial Cryptography 2019. [ePrint]

 The Proof is in the Pudding: Proofs of Work for Solving Discrete Logarithms.
 Marcella Hastings, Nadia Heninger, and Eric Wustrow.
-To appear at Financial Cryptography 2019. [ePrint]
+Financial Cryptography 2019. [ePrint]

 Properties of Constacyclic Codes Under the Schur Product.
 Brett Hemenway Falk, Nadia Heninger, and Michael Rudow.
 2018. [arXiv]